Skip to main content

 Join a comprehensive health care team

 • Child Life specialists support the emotional health of our patients.
-They work with children, parents and the medical team to address fears and anxieties and help patients cope with the stress of illness, injury, disability or hospitalization.
+They work with children, parents and the medical team to address a patient’s fears and anxieties and help them cope with the stress of illness, injury, disability or hospitalization.

-• The Nutrition Services department’s 50 dietitians help patients manage medical conditions, grow well and develop healthy nutrition and eating habits.
+• The 50 dietitians in Nutrition Services help patients manage medical conditions, grow well and develop healthy nutrition and eating habits.

-• The Rehabilitation Services department provides evaluation, treatment, consultation and follow-up care for both inpatients and outpatients.
+• Physical, Occupational and Speech Therapists evaluate, treat, consult and provide follow-up care for both inpatients and outpatients.

 • Respiratory Care services are provided 24 hours a day in all departments, including intensive care units and the emergency department.

-• The Spiritual Services department provides support to patients, families and staff, 24 hours a day, for people of all faith traditions.
+• Spiritual Services offers support to patients, families and staff, 24 hours a day, for people of all faiths.

-• The Quality, Safety and Performance Improvement departments provide support to the medical team to drive exceptional and efficient processes for sustainable care delivery and improved health care outcomes.
+• The Quality and Safety Department supports the medical team to drive exceptional health care outcomes.

-• The Patient and Family Engagement Team provides support to the medical team, patients and families to optimize the complete patient and family experience.
+• The Patient and Family Engagement Team supports the medical team, patients and families to optimize the complete patient and family experience.

-• Psychologists, Social Workers, and Physical, Occupational, and Speech Therapists provide extensive support to improve patients’ mental and emotional wellbeing, as well as physical capabilities.
+• Psychologists, Social Workers and Palliative Care Specialists provide extensive support to improve patients’ mental and emotional wellbeing as well as their physical capabilities.

 Stay current with CME opportunities